munenejosef63/ExamScoreAnalyzer/replit.md

 ## Overview

-This is a Streamlit-based web application for analyzing exam marks and scores with enhanced student information management and email sharing capabilities.
-The tool provides comprehensive statistical analysis and visualizations to help educators and administrators understand exam performance patterns.
-Users can upload data in various formats (CSV, Excel, PDF) or manually enter exam marks for analysis.
-The application now features an appealing user interface with gradient styling, student information capture, and professional email sharing functionality.
+This is a comprehensive Streamlit-based web application for analyzing exam marks and scores with advanced multi-sheet processing, student name consolidation, historical comparisons, and sophisticated analytics.
+The tool provides statistical analysis, visualizations, student rankings, subject-wise comparisons, and historical progress tracking to help educators and administrators understand exam performance patterns comprehensively.
+Users can upload multi-sheet Excel files with automatic student name matching, track progress over time, and generate detailed analytics reports.
+The application features an appealing user interface with gradient styling, advanced analytics dashboard, and professional reporting capabilities.

 ## User Preferences